Sales Strategy

 Should I send questions to the prospect before the discovery call?

-Send 2-3 high-level questions 24 hours before the call to help them prepare, but save detailed discovery questions for the call itself.
-This gives them time to gather information (like budget, stakeholders, or metrics) without giving away your full discovery framework.
+Send 2-3 high-level questions 24 hours before the call to help them prepare.
+This gives them time to gather information (like budget, stakeholders, or current metrics) without revealing your full discovery framework.
+Save detailed questions for the live conversation.

 What if the prospect starts asking about pricing immediately?

-Acknowledge their question and pivot: "I want to make sure I give you accurate pricing for what you actually need.
+Acknowledge their question and redirect: "I want to give you accurate pricing for what you actually need.
 Let me ask a few questions first so I can provide the right recommendation."
-Then proceed with discovery.
-If they insist, give a range and say you'll provide exact pricing after understanding their situation.
+If they insist, give a range and pivot back to discovery.

 How do I handle discovery calls when I already know they're qualified?

-Still run a complete discovery process.
+Still run a full discovery process.
 Pre-qualification doesn't reveal pain points, decision processes, or stakeholder dynamics.
-Even "qualified" prospects surprise you with objections and requirements you didn't anticipate.
-Discovery uncovers what qualification doesn't.
+Even "qualified" prospects have objections and requirements you can't anticipate from form fills alone.

 Should I record discovery calls?

 Yes, with explicit permission.
 Recording lets you focus on the conversation instead of note-taking, catch details you missed, and share insights with team members.
-Use tools like Zoom, Gong, or Chorus.
 Always ask: "Do you mind if I record this for my notes?"
-Most prospects agree.
+Most prospects are fine with it.

 What if the prospect doesn't have clear pain points?

-This usually means you're not asking the right questions or they're not the decision-maker.
+This usually means you're not asking the right questions, or they're not the decision-maker.
 Try implication questions to help them realize the cost of the status quo.
-If they still can't articulate pain, they're not ready to buy.
-Offer to reconnect when their situation changes.
+If they still can't articulate pain after thoughtful questioning, they may not be ready to buy — offer to reconnect when their situation changes.

 How many discovery calls should I expect before closing?

-Complex B2B sales typically require 2-3 discovery-type conversations: initial discovery, deep-dive/demo, and decision-maker meeting.
+Complex B2B sales typically need 2-3 discovery-type conversations: initial discovery, a deep-dive or demo, and a decision-maker meeting.
 Simple sales may close after one call.
-Multiple short calls often work better than one long marathon session, as they maintain momentum and allow for information processing.
+Multiple shorter calls often work better than one marathon session — they maintain momentum and allow for reflection.

 What's the best way to handle group discovery calls with multiple stakeholders?